Carlyle's nominee on China Fishery's board steps down

 His alternate director, Janine Feng Junyuan, also stepped down.

-Shares of China Fishery and its parent, Pacific Andes International Holdings (1174.HK), have come under pressure following last month’s announcement that the companies were facing a probe by the Monetary Authority of Singapore and Singapore’s white-collar police for an offence under the securities and futures act.
+Shares of China Fishery and its parent, Pacific Andes International Holdings, have come under pressure following last month’s announcement that the companies were facing a probe by the Monetary Authority of Singapore and Singapore’s white-collar police for an offence under the securities and futures act.
+(Reporting by Saeed Azhar; Editing by Stephen Coates)